energysistem/manuals/42506-Energy-eReader-ScreenlightHD/en/01-introduccion.md

 ## Introduction

-Thank you for trusting us and buy your new Energy eReader Slim HD.
+Thank you for your trust in us and for buying your new Energy eReader Screenlight HD.
 We hope you enjoy it!
-Your new e-book reader has a new high resolution 6" electronic ink screen e-Ink Carta, together with its slim design and lightweight (only 7.6 mm thick and 176 grams).
-These characteristics, together with its reading advanced features and 8GB of internal memory, make this device ideal for your days reading companion.
+Your new e-book reader has an innovative backlighted high definition 6" e-Ink Carta display, with a compact and ultralight design (only 8.1 mm thick and 181  grams).
+These features, along with its advanced reading functions and its 8GB of internal memory, make this device the ideal companion for your days reading.

-Before enjoying your eReader Slim HD we recommend you read this guide to familiarize yourself with it.
+Before enjoying your eReader Screenlight HD we recommend you read this guide to familiarize yourself with it.
 It only takes a couple of minutes and help you maximize your benefits.